Easy Patriotic Sourdough Bread Recipe (Beginner-Friendly)

 Step 5: Prepare for Baking and Score

-Preheat oven to 450°F with Dutch oven inside.
-Turn dough onto parchment paper, seam-side down.
+Preheat your oven to 450°F (230°C) with a Dutch oven inside.
+Turn the dough out onto parchment paper, seam-side down.

 Tip: I recently started crumpling my parchment paper and running it under the faucet for a few seconds, then wringing it out.
-These tricks prevent the parchment from creasing your dough and add extra steam to the Dutch oven during baking, creating more blisters on the crust.
+This helps prevent the parchment from creasing the dough and adds extra steam to the Dutch oven during baking, creating more blisters on the crust.

-Lightly mist the surface with water – this helps the rice flour adhere and makes scoring easier.
-Dust the wet surface with rice flour and gently smooth it out, brushing off any excess.
+Lightly mist the surface of the dough with water.
+This helps the rice flour adhere and makes scoring easier.
+Dust the wet surface with rice flour, gently smooth it out, and brush off any excess.

 For the decorative scoring, lightly press a star-shaped cookie cutter on top to create a guide outline.
-Use a toothpick to trace over the star shape, making it more visible for scoring.
+Use a wooden skewer or toothpick to trace over the star shape, making it more visible for scoring.

 With your bread lame held at a slight angle, score along the star pattern about 1/8″ deep — just enough to allow the bread to open slightly during baking.

 Finally, score a continuous circle around the entire loaf, rotating the dough as you go to maintain consistent depth and create an even border.
-This can be a deeper score as it’s our expansion score.
+This can be a deeper score because it is the expansion score, which helps the bread rise evenly without splitting in an odd place.

 Step 6: Bake

-Cool 90 minutes before slicing to reveal the red, white, and blue interior!
+Cool on a wire rack for 90 minutes before slicing to reveal the red, white, and blue interior!

 FAQs

 No, I don’t think so!
-I couldn’t taste any difference, and my three kids tried it and didn’t notice anything, either.
-They’re 3, 5, and 6, and our 6-year-old can be quite picky, so hopefully, that reassures you that the powders don’t add any off flavors!
+I couldn’t taste any difference, and my three kids tried it and didn’t notice anything either.
+They were 3, 5, and 6 at the time, and my 6-year-old can be pretty picky, so hopefully that reassures you that the powders don’t add any off-flavors.

-No!
-The red beet powder bakes off and leaves behind a dull brown color.
+I don’t recommend it.
+The red beet powder baked out during testing and left behind a dull brown color instead of red.

 Patriotic Artisan Sourdough Bread